 - Generally, you don't need to make any changes on the Classpath and Sourcepath tabs because all the necessary libraries and sources are already there.
 However, you may want to add external online documentation to be able to access additional reference information when writing your code.
 To do that:

 - Click OK in the Project Structure dialog.

 Configuring general Flex compiler settings

-- In the left-hand part of the dialog, under Project Settings, open the Compiler node and click Flex Compiler.
+- In the left-hand part of the dialog, under Build, Execution, Deployment node, open the Compiler node and click ActionScript and Flex Compiler.

-- On the Compiler > Flex Compiler page, configure the settings as required.
+- On the Compiler > ActionScript and Flex Compiler page, configure the settings as required.

 Creating a Flash module